Bilevel methods for image reconstruction: Future Directions

+A related opportunity for future work is to use bilevel methods to learn patient-adaptive parameters.
+The population-based learning approach considered in \eqref{eq: stochastic bilevel upper-level} learns hyperparameters that are best \textit{on average} over the set of training images.
+In contrast, a patient-adaptive approach tunes hyperparameters for every input image.
+For example, one could learn filters and initial tuning parameters offline from a training dataset and then adjust the tuning parameters when reconstructing a specific image, \eg, using approaches such as the unsupervised approaches in \sref{sec: prev results loss function}.
+An alternative approach for adapting hyperparameters at test time is to learn a mapping from the input data to the set of hyperparameters \citep{afkham:2021:learningregularizationparameters,xu:2021:patientspecifichyperparameterlearning}.

 Just as considering more advanced image quality metrics for the upper-level loss function is a promising area for future work, bilevel methods can likely be improved by using more advanced lower-level cost functions.
-Perhaps due to the already challenging and non-convex nature of bilevel problems, most methods consider convex lower-level cost functions.
+For example, one could use bilevel methods to learn multi-scale filters, which can increase the receptive field of a regularizer and provide a more natural representation for data that is inherently multiscale \citep{mairal:2008:learningmultiscalesparse,liu:2021:learningmultiscaleconvolutional}.
+Perhaps due to the already challenging and non-convex nature of bilevel problems, most methods consider relatively simple convex lower-level cost functions.
 Papers that examine non-convex regularizers, \eg, \citep{kunisch:2013:bileveloptimizationapproach,chen:2014:insightsanalysisoperator}, conclude that non-convex regularizers lead to more accurate image reconstructions, likely due to better matching the statistics of natural images.
-This observation aligns with the simple denoising experimental results in \citep{crockett:2021:motivatingbilevelapproaches}, where learned filters with \eqref{eq: corner rounded 1-norm} as the regularizer denoised signals worse than a hand-crafted filter with the non-convex 0-norm regularizer.
+This observation aligns with the simple denoising experimental results in \citep{crockett:2021:motivatingbilevelapproaches}, where learned filters with \eqref{eq: corner rounded 1-norm} as the regularizer yielded noisier signals than signals denoised with a hand-crafted filter with the non-convex 0-norm regularizer.
 In other words, the structure of the regularizer matters in addition to how one learns the filters.